Copula-based functional Bayes classification with principal components and partial least squares

 The dominant PCA directions might only have large within-group variances and small between-group differences in means.
 Such directions will have little power to discriminate between groups.
-This problem can be fixed by FPLS, as it maximizes the covariance between the generated scores of function $X$ and $Y$ instead of variation in $X$.
-The advantages of FPLS have been discussed, for example, by Preda et al.\ (2007 \cite{P2007}) and Delaigle and Hall (2012a \cite{DH2012}).
-The latter found that, when the difference between the group means projected on $j$-th PC direction is large only for large $j$, their functional centroid classifier with PLS scores has lower misclassification rates than using PCA scores.
+This problem can be fixed by FPLS.
+The advantages of FPLS have been discussed, for example, by \cite{P2007} and \cite{DH2012}.
+The latter found that when the difference between the group means projected on the $j$th PC direction is large only for large $j$, their functional centroid classifier with PLS scores has lower misclassification rates than when using PCA scores.
 As later examples show, FPLS is especially effective in such situations.